Major & Minor

 Requirements for the Minor in American Sign Language

-The minor in ASL requires six classes: three basic/intermediate level language classes (ASL 101, 102 and 105), and three elective courses selected from the core and elective courses (see below).
-At least one of these must be an ASL elective with an ASL or JSL course number.
+The minor in ASL requires six classes: two intermediate level language classes (ASL 105 and 106), and four elective courses selected from the core and elective courses (see below).
+At least one of these must be an ASL elective with an ASL course number.

 Strong ASL language skills are required for students declaring a minor in ASL, and for the successful completion of the advanced ASL classes.
 Therefore, a student should have completed ASL 101 and ASL 102 prior to declaring a minor in ASL.

 The purpose of this minor sequence is to provide students with basic knowledge of the rich heritage of deaf people and their language, and to enable students to think critically about what it means to be a member of the deaf community.
 Advanced coursework is selected by the student with the ASL undergraduate advisor, in accordance with the student’s interests and career goals.

 |ASL 105||Intermediate ASL I||ASL 102*||Fall or Spring|

 Or permission of instructor

 |ASL 202||History and Culture of the American Deaf Community||ASL 105*||Fall|